 While native email security is a good start, it simply isn’t enough to protect your business.
 In 2022, Trend Micro detected and blocked over 39 million malicious emails that slipped past native defenses.

 How does a layered security approach work?
 We’ve broken it down into four steps to demonstrate how multiple security capabilities and technologies work to thwart phishing attacks:

 When an email first comes into the company, it should be inspected by an email gateway.
 Traditional email security may only provide basic email filtering and protection.
 Look to use the latest threat defenses like AI, ML, and behavioral analysis within a single dashboard to reduce manual tasks for overstretched security teams.

 Capabilities like authorship analysis compares a suspected impersonation to an AI model of a high-profile user’s writing style.
 This establishes a baseline to flag anomalies for security teams to further investigate.

 2. Cloud app security

-Cloud Application Security Broker (CASB) technology ensures that if an email does make it into the inbox and is later deemed malicious with new intelligence or by performing more analysis on the links/attachments contained, it can be extracted from mailboxes.
+Cloud Application Security Broker (CASB) technology ensures that if an email does make it into the inbox and is later deemed malicious with new intelligence or by performing more analysis (such as scanning for QR codes) on the links, attachments contained, it can be extracted from mailboxes.
 The right CASB solution will be able to scan emails between peers to prevent compromised accounts from sending phishing messaging to other employees.